ashkmason/Hackerrank-problems-in-python/README.md

 ### Day 7 Arrays
 Given an array, A, of N integers, print A's elements in reverse order as a sigle line of space-separated numbers.

+### Day 8 Dictionaries and Maps
+Given n names and phone numbers, assemble a phone book that maps a friends' names to their respective phone numbers.
+You will then be given an unknown numner of names to query your phone book for.
+For each name queried, print the associated entry from your phone book on a new line in the form:
+- name = phoneNumber
+- if name is not found print Not found